-The graduate degree is earned at the end of the quarter in which the student has completed all degree requirements and has filed the application for degree.
-Recommendation for the degree is made to the Graduate Faculty Governance Council by the student’s program advisor and thesis committee (if in a thesis program).
+The graduate degree is earned at the end of the quarter in which the student has satisfactorily completed all degree requirements (see Scholarship Standards above) and has filed the application for degree.
+Recommendation for the degree is made to the Graduate Faculty Governance Council by the student’s program advisor and thesis or dissertation committee (if applicable).
 Application for the degree must be made by the last day of classes of the quarter prior to the quarter the student intends to graduate.
-A student must be enrolled for at least two regular credits or GRAD 699 during the quarter in which the degree is awarded.
+A student must be enrolled in academic credit or in GRAD 699 during the quarter in which the degree is awarded.
 Auditing a course for this purpose is not permitted.

 The Woodring College of Education, not the Graduate School, administers the certification of P-12 teachers.
 Students interested in certification at the P-12 or secondary level, contact the Secondary Education Department, MH 400 360-650-3327.
 Students interested in Special Education P-12 certification, contact the Special Education Department, MH 201A, 360-650-3330.
 Other certification questions can be directed to the Office of Certification & Accreditation, MH, 150, 360-650-4930 or wce.wwu.edu/cert.

 Undergraduate and Post-Baccalaureate Enrollment in 500/600 Level Courses